Israel lobby in the United States: Israel and U.S. interests

 When asked how this report could so flatly contradict the Walt and Mearsheimer thesis, Slocombe responded, "There is so much error in the world," and added, "I think it would be interesting to ask them whether they make the same contrary argument about the other countries to whom we also provide something like this kind of support.
 There are obviously differences, but the principle is the same."

 The Israel Project noted in 2009 that "when you're talking to Americans, you need to know that when you don't support a two-state solution you risk having a major public relations challenge in America and Europe."

-In a 2008 editorial, Israeli-American historian and author Michael B. Oren wrote that Israel and the United States are natural allies, despite what the opposition from "much of American academia and influential segments of the media."
+In a 2008 editorial, the Israeli-American historian and author Michael B. Oren wrote that Israel and the United States are natural allies, despite what the opposition from "much of American academia and influential segments of the media."
 Oren claimed this was because Israel and the United States shared similar values such as "respect for civic rights and the rule of law" and democracy.
 Israel and the United States share military intelligence in order to fight terrorism.
 Oren also noted that "more than 70% of [Americans], according to recent polls, favor robust ties with the Jewish state."

 In his 2007 review of Mearsheimer and Walt's book, Jeffrey Goldberg wrote:

 Forty years of polling has consistently shown that Americans support Israel in its conflict with the Arabs. ...
 Both Israel and America were founded by refugees from European religious intolerance; both are rooted in a common religious tradition; Israel is a lively democracy in a part of the world that lacks democracy; Israelis seem self-reliant in the manner of American pioneers; and Israel's enemies, in many cases, seem to be America's enemies as well.